Earthcomputer/clientcommands/README.txt

          side time (which is the time that matters for mob spawning etc.) is unaffected.
          `/ctime mock` is intended for builders to inspect their builds at different times of day.

-===== ENCHANTING PREDICTION =====
-WARNING: enchanting prediction is very cheaty and could get you banned from a server if an
-         operator finds out.
-However, given its client-side-only nature it's very difficult to detect.
-There is also a chance it may be patched.

-Enchanting prediction can be used to see all items you would get on an enchantment in an enchantment table before you actually enchant the item.
-To use enchanting prediction, you must follow the following steps at the start of every enchanting session:
-   1) run `/ctemprule set enchantingPrediction true`
-   2) waste your first enchantment (enchant a cheap item)
-   3) place another cheap item into the enchantment table (don't enchant it)
-   4) block some more bookshelves with a torch
-   5) repeat steps 3 and 4 until you're in state CRACKED_ENCH_SEED
-   6) enchant the item (you can remove the torches now)
-   7) repeat steps 3-6 once or twice more, until you're in state CRACKED
-   8) there are certain common actions which will reset the process; clientcommands will notify you when this happens.
-You just have to avoid doing these actions.

-Once you are in state CRACKED, you will be able to see all enchantments before you enchant the item.
-You will stay in state CRACKED for the duration of the enchantment session unless you do one of the actions from step 8.
-If this happens, you have to start from step 2 again.